Connect GitHub CODEOWNERS with Repository, Team & User

 Once you install Port's GitHub app, the following blueprints will be automatically created in your data model: Repository, Pull Request, Github User, Github Team.

-- Install GitHub ocean.
+- Install GitHub Ocean.

-Once you install GitHub ocean, the following blueprints will be automatically created in your data model: Repository, Pull Request, Github User, Github Team.
+Once you install GitHub Ocean, the following blueprints will be automatically created in your data model: Repository, Pull Request, Github User, Github Team.

 Set up data model